-- 4.9 It can be seen that there is a reduction in Council Tax collection rates after the reduction in CTS is increased.
-However the collection rate effects are complicated and could be caused by a variety of other factors. - 4.10 Bearing in mind the previous consultation results from 2016, the financial constraints that prevented CCC from supporting the funding of additional recovery resources, together with data that suggests a further change in the CTS reduction at Fenland will adversely affect collection performance, Members are asked to consider whether or not they wish to recommend to Cabinet that consultation be carried out on changing the contribution rate and what rate the consultation should be carried out on.
+4.11 It can be seen that there is a reduction in Council Tax collection rates after the reduction in CTS is increased.
+However the collection rate effects are complicated and could be caused by a variety of other factors such as the impact of the nature of the employment economy with more casual/part-time

+- working patterns as well as fluctuating monthly Universal Credit awards.
+The eventual collection rate is currently around 98.8% 99.0%. - 4.12 Bearing in mind the previous consultation results from 2016, the financial constraints that prevented CCC from supporting the funding of additional recovery resources, together with data that suggests a further increase in the CTS reduction at Fenland will adversely affect collection performance, Members are asked to consider whether or not they wish to recommend to Cabinet that consultation be carried out on changing the contribution rate and what rate the consultation should be carried out on.